Free Taylor County Public Records Search: Criminal, Court, Marital

 Members of the public can search Taylor County criminal records related to court cases online thanks to the county’s clerk of court, but there are other record custodians that can be helpful, as well.
 This section of the resource will discuss the most efficient ways to look up someone’s criminal record in Taylor County.

-Find Out if Someone Has a Criminal History by Utilizing the Clerk of Court Online Search Tool
+Determine if Someone Has a Criminal History by Utilizing the Clerk of Court’s Online Search Tool

 In Georgia, trials involving misdemeanor crimes — which carry relatively smaller penalties — are typically conducted by the State Courts.
 On the other hand, the Superior Courts typically try cases involving felony charges, which are more serious.